River Valley High School attack: Attack and aftermath

-A teacher confronted the suspect and requested that the axe be placed on the floor.
-The suspect complied with the instruction and was escorted to a meeting room.
-The victim—a thirteen-year-old, Secondary One male student—was then found dead inside the toilet, having suffered multiple wounds allegedly caused by the axe.
+A teacher confronted the attacker and requested that the fire fighting axe be placed on the floor.
+The attacker complied with the instruction and was escorted to a meeting room.
+The victim—a thirteen-year-old, Secondary One male student—was then found dead inside the toilet, having suffered multiple slash wounds allegedly caused by the axe.
+The victim, who was originally not named due to a gag order, was later identified as Ethan Hun Zhe Kai as the gag order was lifted by the High Court at his parents’ request.

-The suspect was subsequently arrested by the Singapore Police Force.
+Hun's attacker was subsequently arrested by the Singapore Police Force.
 The entire school was placed into lockdown until around 3:30 p.m.
 As the following day was Hari Raya Haji, a public holiday, students returned to the school on 21 July.

 In the days following the attack, counselling was provided for nearly 540 students and teachers, while personnel from the Ministry of Education took over some classes.